User Interface

 Now you should be able to add and remove sections with these hotkeys.

 Congratulations!
-You have learned the basics of the user interface, with a quick walkthrough of connectors, predefined STL models, hotkeys and camera updates.
-The final application should look something like this:
+You have learned the basics of the user interface, with a quick walkthrough of connectors, hotkeys and camera updates.
+The final application could look something like this with addtional UI features described below:

 We have added a button to take a picture of the current view.
 Read more here if interested.